 When taking a closer look at survey responses, it was clear that regardless of stakeholder type, race/ethnicity, and/or geographic location respondents had similar priorities.
-During Phase 1 of the engagement process, the Maryland State Board of Education and the Maryland State Department of Education will continue to survey families and communities and utilize that feedback to inform the next phase of the strategic planning process.
+The Maryland State Board of Education and the Maryland State Department of Education will continue to survey families and communities and utilize that feedback to inform the next phase of the strategic planning process.